-Instruction Hours / week: L: 0 T: 0 P: 3 Marks: Internal: 40 External: 60 Total: 100
+Instruction Hours / week:L: 0 T: 0 P: 3 Marks: Internal: 40 External: 60 Total: 100

-- To make students understand the aspects of industrial, soil, environmental, agricultural microbiology. - To understand the methods for Production of industrially important compounds from fungal source. - This paper is designed to provide an exposure to the students about the potential of fungi as food and in field of biotechnology as source of different enzymes, secondary metabolites, vitamins, polysaccharides, polyhydric alcohols, pigments and lipids. - Develop an understanding of various aspects of bioprocess technology. - Evaluate nanotechnology and microbial production of therapeutic compounds - The laboratory training in addition to theory is included so that the students will acquire the skills to qualify for a broad range of positions in research, industry, consultancy, education and public administration, or for further education in a doctoral program.
+• To make students understand the aspects of industrial, soil, environmental, agricultural microbiology.

+- To understand the methods for Production of industrially important compounds from fungal source. - This paper is designed to provide an exposure to the students about the potential of fungi as food and in field of biotechnology as source of different enzymes, secondary metabolites, vitamins, polysaccharides, polyhydric alcohols, pigments and lipids. - Develop an understanding of various aspects of bioprocess technology. - Evaluate nanotechnology and microbial production of therapeutic compounds - The laboratory training in addition to theory is included so that the students will acquire the skills to qualify for a broad range of position in research, industry, consultancy, education and publication administration for future education.

 - 1. Impart knowledge on applications of microorganisms in various fields - 2.
 Provides skill development on microbial products. - 3.
 To study the immobilization techniques and fungal pigment production. - 4.
 Develop a xylanase and lipase production technology. - 5.
 Demonstration of algal single cell proteins. - 6.
-State of art knowledge about various methodological and analytic approaches that are used within the - a. specialization.
+State of art knowledge about various methodological and analytic approaches that are used within the

-- 1. Study yeast cell immobilization in calcium alginate gels. - 2.
-Study enzyme immobilization by sodium alginate method. - 3.
-Pigment production from fungi (Trichoderma / Aspergillus / Penicillium). - 4.
-Isolation of xylanase or lipase producing bacteria. - 5.
-Study of algal Single Cell Proteins.
+- 1. Study yeast cell immobilization in calcium alginate gels and storage stability. - 2.
+Study enzyme immobilization by sodium alginate method and storage stability. - 3.
+Study of cell viability and enzyme estimation - 4.
+Pigment production from fungi (Trichoderma / Aspergillus / Penicillium). - 5.
+Isolation of xylanase or lipase producing bacteria. - 6.
+Study of algal Single Cell Proteins. - 7.
+Study the stability of various formulation- powder, liquid, cream (additives, carriers at different pH, moisture, temperature and shelf life)

 - 1. Ratledge, C and Kristiansen, B. (2001).
 Basic Biotechnology, 2nd edition, Cambridge University Press. - 2.
 Demain, A. L and Davies, J. E. (1999).
 Manual of Industrial Microbiology and Biotechnology, 2nd edition, ASM Press. - 3.
 Swartz, J. R. (2001).
 Advances in Escherichia coli production of therapeutic proteins.
 Current - 4.
-Opinion in Biotechnology, 12, 195-201.
+Opinion in Biotechnology, 12, 195-201. - 5.
+Prescott, Harley and Klein's Microbiology by Willey JM, Sherwood LM, Woolverton CJ (2014), 9th edition, Mc Graw Hill Publishers.

-- Prescott, Harley and Klein's Microbiology by Willey JM, Sherwood LM, Woolverton CJ (2014), 9th edition, Mc Graw Hill Publishers. - Gupta PK (2009) Elements of Biotechnology 2nd edition, Rastogi Publications.
-Glazer AN and Nikaido H (2007) Microbial Biotechnology, 2nd edition, Cambridge University Press. - Glick BR, Pasternak JJ, and Patten CL (2010) Molecular Biotechnology 4th edition, ASM Press. - Stanbury PF, Whitaker A, Hall SJ (1995) Principles of Fermentation Technology 2nd edition, Elsevier Science. - Crueger W, Crueger A (1990) Biotechnology: A text Book of Industrial Microbiology 2nd edition Sinauer assciates, Inc.
+- 6. Gupta PK (2009) Elements of Biotechnology 2nd edition, Rastogi Publications.
+7. Glazer AN and Nikaido H (2007) Microbial Biotechnology, 2nd edition, Cambridge University Press.
+8. Glick BR, Pasternak JJ, and Patten CL (2010) Molecular Biotechnology 4th edition, ASM Press.
+9. Stanbury PF, Whitaker A, Hall SJ (1995) Principles of Fermentation Technology 2nd edition, Elsevier Science. - 10.
+Crueger W, Crueger A (1990) Biotechnology: A text Book of Industrial Microbiology 2nd edition Sinauer assciates, Inc.

-INHERITANCE BIOLOGY - PRACTICAL
+Semester - V INHERITANCE BIOLOGY - PRACTICAL (3H - 1C)

-Instruction Hours / week: L: 0 T: 0 P: 3 Marks: Internal: 40 External: 60
+Instruction Hours / week:L: 0 T: 0 P: 3 Marks: Internal: 40 External: 60 Total: 100

-- To make students understand the principles of Genetics and inheritance biology. - Students will learn the basic principles of inheritance at the molecular, cellular and organismal levels - Students will test and deepen their mastery of genetics by applying this knowledge in a variety of problem-solving situations. - Describe the principal cell types comprising each tissue system - Identify location and function of apical meristems, and describe their general structure - Explain DNA repair and recombination in terms of mutation and evolution - The objective of the course is to make student understand about the structure and function of biologically important molecules.
+To make students understand the principles of Genetics and inheritance biology.

+- Students will learn the basic principles of inheritance at the molecular, cellular and organismal levels - Students will test and deepen their mastery of genetics by applying this knowledge in a variety of problem-solving situations. - Describe the principal cell types comprising each tissue system - Identify location and function of apical meristems, and describe their general structure - Explain DNA repair and recombination in terms of mutation and evolution - The objective of the course is to make student understand about the structure and function of biologically important molecules.